CNA Exam and Certification Indiana

 What To Bring To The Exam

-On test day, you must be seated at least 15 minutes before the scheduled test time.
-Dress in uniform or other appropriate gear and take an official state ID, which indicates your name, photo, and signature.
+- Bring and present an official state ID, which indicates your legal name, photo, and signature.
 A driver’s license and passport are examples of appropriate identification.
 Your name on the ID must match your name and signature on the application for the exam.
-If you arrive late, you will be permitted to take the exam.
-You cannot take books, papers, electronic devices, food and drinks into the testing area.

 Receiving Your Scores